Alternative Air Sources – Spare Air and Pony Bottles

 In shallow water dives with small space requirements, Spare Air is a good, safe choice.
 However, Spare Air is a small solution to a small problem.
 If caught at low depth with no extra supply, the diver would have to hurry to reach the surface, which can be very dangerous.

 Ultimately, the choice comes down to experience.
 There is no perfect answer.
 A diver must look at the circumstances for each individual dive, and evaluate the risks.
-Dive tables are extremely helpful in calculating how much air one would need in an emergency, based on distance to the surface and rate of consumption.
+Dive tables are extremely helpful in calculating how much air one would need in an emergency, based on the distance to the surface and rate of consumption.